Classical Syriac Wikipedia: Statistics

-The Classical Syriac Wikipedia is currently ranked 264th out of 339 active Wikipedia's, in terms of number of articles, as of 2024.
-On October 21st 2009, the Wikipedia achieved 1,000 total articles, and it was noted that the Wikipedia was increasing by an average of 63 articles per year.
-The Wikipedia is currently 7th out of 8 different Semitic language-Wikipedias, leading over the Tigrinya language, and accounting for a little over 0.05% of all Semitic language articles on Wikipedia.
+The Classical Syriac Wikipedia is currently ranked 278th out of 348 active Wikipedia's, in terms of number of articles, as of 2026.
+On 21 October 2009, the Wikipedia achieved 1,000 total articles, and it was noted that the Wikipedia was increasing by an average of 63 articles per year.
+The Wikipedia is currently 7th out of 9 different Semitic language-Wikipedias, leading over the Tigrinya language, which itself leads over Tigre.
+The Classical Syriac Wikipedia accounts for a little over 0.05% of all Semitic language articles on Wikipedia.